hitokiri-mata/katacoda-courses/kubernetes-chaos/kube-monkey/intro.md

 - to install Kube Monkey onto Kubernetes
 - to enable Kube Monkey demo mode to quickly see it in action
-- to install and label applications to them eligible targets for chaos
+- to install and label applications to make them eligible targets for chaos